Jimmyjohn23/ECGR-3180/README.md

-# Data Structures and Algorithms – Course Repository
+# Data Structures and Algorithms in C++ – Course Repository

 Welcome to my public repository for the **Data Structures and Algorithms** course.
 This repo includes **homework assignments**, **class notes**, and **practice problems** I’ve completed throughout the course.